RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 - Mark each statement true or false:
 - This guide is designed to help members solve problems for themselves.# This guide is not a self help guide.
-- You can try this quiz again and again until you get all correct the answers.#You can try all the quizzes in this guid as many times as you need to.
+- You can try this quiz again and again until you get all the answers correct.#You can try all the quizzes in this guide as many times as you need to.
 - SFT is a skill used in active listening.# SFT is not active listening.
 - It's OK to sneak SFT into chats without telling the member.# Do not use SFT without the member's informed consent.
 - 7 Cups provides full insurance for listeners who attempt amateur therapy.# 7 Cups does not support listeners who attempt amateur therapy in any way.